Equivalence checking of quantum circuits via intermediary matrix product operator: Results

-The SVD threshold is critical in the performance of tensor network methods, and understanding its behavior is essential before analyzing the scalability of the proposed MPO-based method.
 To investigate this, we tested three SVD thresholds, \(s_{\text{max}}\): a low threshold (\(10^{-6}\)), a medium threshold (\(10^{-3}\)), and a high threshold (\(10^{-1}\)).
 Since the equivalence condition \(G = G'\) holds only when the intermediary MPO exactly equals the identity and non-equivalent cases have infinite variations, we expect flexibility in choosing \(s_{\text{max}}\) without risking false equivalencies.

 We conducted tests using linear entanglement circuits \(G\) of size \(n = 10\) (i.e., \(10 \times 10\)) and transpiled them into new circuits \(G'\), introducing various errors.
 We measured the runtime required to detect non-equivalence under different thresholds.
 Additionally, we evaluated the runtime in equivalent cases (no errors) to observe the effect of the SVD threshold on performance.
-These results are presented in Fig. \ref{fig:SVDResults}.
+These results are presented in \autoref{fig:SVDResults}.

-\subsubsection{Missing Gate Errors}
+\subsubsection{Missing gate errors}

 In this test, we randomly removed a certain number of gates, \(|g|_\text{removed}\), from \(G'\) to simulate potential errors during transpilation.
 We observed that the runtime for each SVD threshold increases polynomially with the number of missing gates.
 As expected, the runtime decreases significantly with a higher threshold, and the standard deviation in runtime grows polynomially with the number of removed gates, albeit with multiple orders of magnitude difference in runtime.
 Interestingly, for low thresholds, the standard deviation is also roughly an order of magnitude smaller than the runtime.
 As \(|g|_\text{removed}\) increases, the standard deviation converges to similar values regardless of threshold, making the runtime more unpredictable.